Blog > Category Post > Posted: 2021-Apr-26, Updated: 2021-May-03

 Aesthetics

-• Because aluminium windows provide superior strength, the frames can be made thinner to maximize a viewing area and minimize the appearance of the window frame (narrow sightlines).
+• Because aluminium windows provide superior strength, the frames can be made thinner to maximize the viewing area and minimize the appearance of the window frame (narrow sightlines).
 Typically used in more modern residential building designs.

 • Exterior colours - Although manufacturers usually specify standard colours, some manufacturers offer custom colours as well.
 Frames are typically available in standard baked-on long-lasting colours and anodized for long life.
 Some manufacturers also offer a choice between glossy, mat and textured finishes.